2022 Transformation Competition

 - determine the eligibility of applications, based on the information provided;

-- interpret the regulations and policies governing its funding opportunities;
+- interpret the regulations and policies governing their funding opportunities;

 - apply conditions to individual grants; and

-- alter, without advance notice, the terms and conditions of grant awards—any and all major changes in regulations will be announced promptly.
+- alter, without advance notice, the terms and conditions of grant awards, with any and all major changes in regulations being announced promptly.

 For more information, contact: NFRF-FNFR@chairs-chaires.gc.ca